eckermania/eckerman-erin-ecc-dssb-IS21-code-challenge-req101408/README.md

 # eckerman-erin-ecc-dssb-IS21-code-challenge-req101408
-Web Application that tracks and manages Web Applications developed by the Province of BC
+Full stack web application that tracks and manages web applications developed by the Province of BC